 The best CBD for histamine and anxiety

-There's quite a bit of research on CBD's effect for both anxiety and histamine release.
+There's quite a bit of research on CBD's effect on both anxiety and histamine release.

 Most of what's being pushed out on the market though might make anxiety worse!